 Combat Bullying and Stigma

 There is sadly lots of bullying and discrimination against people who are LGBTQ.
 “I have definitely been bullied because of my gender,” says my friend Julia, who is pansexual and non-binary.
 “I think I was bullied because people think I am ‘out of the norm’ and different from what’s ‘typical.’
 Pride Month has shown me it’s O.K. to be who I want to be.
 I don’t have to listen to what people think about me because there are so many more people out there who care about and love me.
 Pride Month allows us to be proud of who we are and connect with each other.”

-It’s so important that allies find out more about LGBTQ history and accomplishments.
-And it’s important that Pride goes on.
+Pride is so needed, for all of the above reasons.
+It’s also important that allies find out more about LGBTQ history and accomplishments.

 Never forget that who you are is exactly who you are supposed to be.
 With that said, enjoy Pride Month—this year and every year!